kirisanth-g/zotero/D3/README.txt

 3. On the Extensions tab on the left, click the Gear Button
 4. Click "Install Add-on From File..."
 5. Browse to plugin.xpi and choose it

+NOTE: Development Documentation.docx is a duplicate of Sprint Documentation.
+Please read Spring Documentation for final copy